Skip to main content

 1.6 Measure Description

-This measure assesses days spent in acute care within 30 days of discharge from an inpatient hospitalization for acute myocardial infarction (AMI) to provide a patient-centered assessment of the post-discharge period.
-This measure is intended to capture the quality of care transitions provided to discharged patients hospitalized with AMI by collectively measuring a set of adverse acute care outcomes that can occur post-discharge: emergency department (ED) visits, observation stays, and unplanned readmissions at any time during the 30 days post-discharge.
-In order to aggregate all three events, we measure each in terms of days.
-The Centers for Medicare & Medicaid Services (CMS) annually reports the measure for patients who are 65 years or older, are enrolled in Medicare Fee-For-Service (FFS), and are hospitalized in non-federal short-term acute care hospitals (including Indian Health Service hospitals) and critical access hospitals.
+The Excess Days in Acute Care (EDAC) after Hospitalization for Acute Myocardial Infarction (AMI) (hereafter “AMI EDAC") measure assesses days spent in acute care within 30 days of discharge from an inpatient hospitalization for AMI.
+This measure is intended to improve the quality of care transitions provided to discharged patients hospitalized for AMI by collectively measuring a set of adverse acute care outcomes that can occur post-discharge: emergency department (ED) visits, observation stays, and unplanned readmissions at any time during the 30 days post-discharge.
+To aggregate all three events, each event is measured in terms of days.
+The outcome is adjusted to account for age and comorbidities and incorporates exposure time to account for survival times shorter than 30 days (for patients who die within 30 days of discharge).
+The measure cohort includes admissions for patients who are 65 years or older, are enrolled in Medicare Fee-For-Service (FFS) or Medicare Advantage (MA) and are hospitalized in non-federal short-term acute care hospitals.
+The final risk-adjusted measure score is calculated as the difference (“excess”) between a hospital’s “predicted days” and “expected days,” per 100 discharges.

 Measure Specs